 He is the Director of the Institute of Modern Letters at Victoria University of Wellington.

 Damien's essay When Famous People Come to Town was published by Four Winds Press in 2002.
 He has also published two books of stories, The Veteran Perils and for everyone concerned, and a book of poems, The Idles.
 His television scriptwriting includes work on Duggan and The Insider's Guide to Happiness.
 His first play, Drinking Games, was produced at Circa Theatre in 2008.

 He holds an MFA from Washington University, has worked in publishing and was a founding editor of the groundbreaking literary magazine Sport.
 In 2005 the anthology he edited, Great Sporting Moments: The Best of Sport 1988–2004, won a Montana Book Award.

 In 2008 Damien was awarded the Katherine Mansfield Fellowship.
 His sixth novel, Somebody Loves Us All, was written during his time in Menton and published by VUP in 2009.

-As a musician and songwriter, in 2011 he released an album of original material ('Group Hug') under the name The Close Readers; followed up by 'New Spirit' in 2012 and 'The Lines Are Open' (2014).
-His most recent publications as a co-editor are The Best of the Best New Zealand Poems, and The Exercise Book: Creative Writing Exercises from Victoria University’s International Institute of Modern Letters.
+As a musician and songwriter, in 2011 he released an album of original material (Group Hug) under the name The Close Readers; followed up by New Spirit in 2012 and The Lines Are Open (2014).
+His most recent publications as a co-editor are The Best of Best New Zealand Poems and The Exercise Book: Creative Writing Exercises from Victoria University’s International Institute of Modern Letters.